Introduction

 hash no matter what and you can handle deleting the records however you’d like appropriate.

-Sometimes Rails helper methods will do it for you, but make sure you know what your form is actually submitting (if anything) if you deselect all options!
+Sometimes Rails helper methods will insert hidden fields for you, but make sure you know what your form is actually submitting (if anything) if you deselect all options!

 Assignment